 If you are by bus the most convenient drop off/ drop on point is near the Teatro Storchi in Largo Garibaldi or at the bus station next to the Novisad park.

 Where do I meet the guide?

-If you are already in the city center the guide can meet you at your hotel, at a restaurant or in Piazza Grande in front of the Town Hall entrance.
+If you are already in the city center the guide can meet you at your hotel, at a restaurant or in front of the Cathedral entrance.
 If you arrive directly for the guided tour then the guide can pick you up in the car parks or at the drop off/ drop on points.

 Can mobility impaired people enter everywhere?

 The monuments of this itinerary are also accessible for mobility impaired people except some little areas (eg. the Duomo’s crypt).

 There will be entry fees for the monuments?

 Is it necessary to book the entrance at the monuments?